Discover Hot Springs and Camping Fun at Agua Caliente

 Hot Springs at Agua Caliente County Park

 We arrived on a Thursday, and on Friday, we had the pools basically to ourselves.
 The kids enjoyed some chicken fights and games of Marco Polo in the outdoor pools.
-On the weekends, the pools reopen at night, so you can go for a night swim or relax in the hot indoor pool until 9pm.
+On the weekends, the pools reopen at night.
+So you can go for a night swim or relax in the hot indoor pool until 9pm.

 Types of Campsites & Amenities

 As you drive into the campground, you’ll pass a small general store.
 The contents of the store are a bit random, but you can likely find some staples if you forget something important.
 We ventured over there just to peruse, and there were some pantry items, sodas, beer, wine, and ice cream.
 But it was a pretty random assortment of items.
+The general store also sells books about gem hunting and Wild West history, so you can pick up a book to learn more about the area or find a new hobby during your visit.

 What To Do At Agua Caliente County Park